raoul2000/yii2-workflow/guide/workflow-creation.md

 }
 ```

-Let's see how this workflow definition array must be defined.
+Let's see how this workflow definition array must be structured.

 ## The Workflow

 The PHP array defining a workflow is an associative array that must contains 2 keys : **initialStatusId** and **status**.

-- *initialStatusId* : `string` that represent the ID of the initial status
+- *initialStatusId* : `string` that represents the ID of the initial status
 - *status* : `array` associative array defining each status that belong to the workflow.

 ```php